Read these Jowett Jupiter classic car activities - have a look-through !

 Jupiters racing there: Richard

-below is an image of Richard Thorne's green Jupiter at Le Mans, 4th
+below is an image of the Richard Thorne green Jupiter at Le Mans, 4th

-July 2014, next to Richard Gane's blue Jupiter.
+July 2014, next to the Richard Gane blue Jupiter.
 Photo

 Bob Marshall via Stephen Holroyd

-below an image of Richard Gane's fast Jupiter, racing at Silverstone in
+below is an image of the Richard Gane very fast Jupiter, racing at Silverstone in

-least five Jupiters attended the JCC gathering at Barnard Castle in
+least five Jupiters attended the GB Jowett Car Club gathering at Barnard Castle in

 Durham, end of May 2014

-are some of them outside the Bowes Museum.
+are some of them outside the Bowes Museum at Newgate, Barnard Castle.